TotallyInformation/node-red-contrib-uibuilder/docs/roadmap.md

   * Add index web page for the `common` folder.

   * Editor:
+    * Add Homepage link to each package in the Libraries tab.
     * Improve help box for _uib switch
     * Add template description to display.
     * Add dependency version handling to templates (e.g. vue 2/3)